-- GINO COLOMBO, Owner of several real estate management companies and a licensed real estate broker, Nutter Fort, West Virginia (term expires October 30, 2011) Mr. Colombo has indicated he intends to cease Board participation effective December 31, 2011. - JULIA ELBON, Owner, Prime Properties, Inc., Elkins, West Virginia (term expired October 30, 2010) - DAN MOORE, Owner, Moore Auto Group, Williamson, West Virginia (term expired October 30, 2008) - EVERETT SULLIVAN, Retired West Virginia Council of Carpenters, St. Albans, West Virginia (term expired October 30, 2008) - SAM KAPOURALES, Owner/President, Kapourales Properties, LLC., Pharmacist and past Mayor of Williamson, West Virginia (term expires October 30, 2011). - Members whose term expires continue to serve until reappointed or replaced.
-Currently, there is one vacancy on the Board of Directors pending appointment. - On August 31, 2011, the permanent staff of the Housing Development Fund consisted of 112 persons, including professional staff members qualified in the fields of accounting, appraisal, finance, law, mortgage underwriting, mortgage loan servicing, secondary mortgage markets, planning, site and market analysis, architecture, cost estimating, construction, inspection, housing management and marketing.
+- JULIA ELBON, Owner, Prime Properties, Inc., Elkins, West Virginia (term expired October 30, 2010) - DAN MOORE, Owner, Moore Auto Group, Williamson, West Virginia (term expired October 30, 2008) - EVERETT SULLIVAN, Retired West Virginia Council of Carpenters, St. Albans, West Virginia (term expired October 30, 2008) - SAM KAPOURALES, Owner/President, Kapourales Properties, LLC., Pharmacist and past Mayor of Williamson, West Virginia (term expired October 30, 2011). - Members whose term expires continue to serve until reappointed or replaced.
+Currently, there are two vacancies on the Board of Directors pending appointment. - On January 31, 2012, the permanent staff of the Housing Development Fund consisted of 109 persons, including professional staff members qualified in the fields of accounting, appraisal, finance, law, mortgage underwriting, mortgage loan servicing, secondary mortgage markets, planning, site and market analysis, architecture, cost estimating, construction, inspection, housing management and marketing.
 The Housing Development Fund provides services in these fields for its programs as required and utilizes professional consulting services from time to time to supplement its own staff.
-The principal officers and staff of the Housing Development Fund are as follows: - JOE W. HATFIELD, Executive Director Mr. Hatfield joined the Housing Development Fund in 1973, and served as Director of Housing Management and Deputy Director until his appointment as Executive Director in 1981.
-He was formerly Executive Director of the Mercer County Economic Opportunity Corporation and prior to that, Director of the Summers County Economic Opportunity Association.
-Mr. Hatfield is a graduate of Concord College in Athens, West Virginia.
-On October 4, 2011, Mr. Hatfield announced his retirement effective December 31, 2011.
-Appointment of a new Executive Director will be made by Governor Tomblin. - ERICA L. BOGGESS, Deputy Director Ms. Boggess joined the Housing Development Fund in 1986 serving in various accounting and finance positions and was appointed Deputy Director in January 2005 and serves as the Assistant Treasurer to the Board of Directors.
+The principal officers and staff of the Housing Development Fund are as follows: - ERICA L. BOGGESS, Acting Executive Director On January 1, 2012, Ms. Boggess was appointed Acting Executive Director by Governor Tomblin.
+Ms. Boggess joined the Housing Development Fund in 1986 serving in various accounting and finance positions and was appointed Deputy Director in January 2005 and serves as the Assistant Treasurer to the Board of Directors.
 Prior to joining the Housing Development Fund she worked in public accounting.
-Ms. Boggess graduated from Marshall University and is a Certified Public Accountant. - STEPHEN A. FISHER, Senior Director, Loan Servicing Mr. Fisher joined the Housing Development Fund in 1985, and served in loan operations and servicing functions until appointed to his present position in November 2001.
+Ms. Boggess graduated from Marshall University and is a Certified Public Accountant. - STEPHEN A. FISHER, Deputy Director of Program Operations Mr. Fisher was appointed Deputy Director of Program Operations in March 2012.
+He joined the Housing Development Fund in 1985.
 Mr. Fisher is a graduate of The Ohio State University where he received a Bachelor of Science degree, and West Virginia Graduate College where he received a Master of Business Administration degree. - DAVID RATHBUN, Senior Director, Single Family Loan Origination Mr. Rathbun joined the Housing Development Fund in 1991 as manager of the Secondary Market Program.
 In 1992, he became the Director of Loan Originations.
 He was appointed to his current position in June 2004.
 He formerly worked sixteen years in the banking industry specializing in the secondary market.
 Mr. Rathbun is a graduate of Wayne State University. - NANCY F. PARSONS, Senior Director, Asset Management Ms. Parsons joined the Housing Development Fund in 1983 as a Housing Management Officer and was appointed to Director of Asset Management in 1985.
 She was named Senior Director in June 2004.
 She formerly worked for the City of Montgomery, West Virginia.
 Ms. Parsons is a graduate of The University of Charleston, with a Bachelor of Arts, 1981, and a Master of Business Administration, 1990. - SHERRY B. BOSSIE, Senior Director, Multifamily Programs Ms. Bossie joined the Housing Development Fund in 1989, initially responsible for the administration of the Low-Income Housing Tax Credit Program and then, additionally, the Internal Audit function.
 She was appointed to her present position in June 2004.
 Prior to 1989, Ms. Bossie worked in public accounting, primarily performing financial audits.
 She graduated from West Virginia University and is a Certified Public Accountant. - ADOLA S. MILLER, Senior Director Human Resources and Communications Ms. Miller joined the Housing Development Fund in 1977 serving in various executive and human resource positions and was appointed to her present position in November 2007.
 She has twenty plus years of experience in all facets of Human Resources and serves as an Officer of the Housing Development Fund and as Assistant Secretary to its Board of Directors.